AlexOrtiz5/Social_Media/README.md

   - Analyzing Influencer Overlap / Cross-Platform Presence: A key aspect of understanding the ecosystem has been to identify and quantify influencers with a presence across multiple social media platforms.
 This involves standardizing influencer names for accurate matching and then calculating the unique and overlapping sets of creators, revealing patterns of multi-channel influence.
 While currently undergoing debugging due to name inconsistencies, this analysis remains a crucial component of our holistic understanding.

 # Conclusion
-  This project analyzed social media influencer data from Instagram, TikTok, and YouTube to understand the dynamics of online influence.
-We focused on key areas including audience scale (subscriber distribution and influencer tiers), engagement rates, content categories, and audience geography.
+  This project thoroughly analyzed social media influencer data from Instagram, TikTok, and YouTube.
+We focused on audience scale (subscriber tiers), engagement rates, content categories, and audience geography.

+  Our process involved rigorous data cleaning and preparation, including handling diverse data formats and standardizing metrics.
+This allowed us to perform in-depth analyses like comparing content niche performance across platforms and initiating influencer overlap detection (currently being refined).

-  Through data cleaning, comprehensive analysis, and targeted visualizations (like scatter plots and tiered breakdowns), we've gained a holistic understanding of what defines success on each platform and how they compare.
-The insights gathered provide a strong foundation for understanding the diverse landscape of social media influence.
+  Through comprehensive analysis and targeted visualizations, we've achieved a holistic understanding of what drives success and influence on each platform, and how they compare in the dynamic social media landscape.

 # Contact
   linkedin, github, medium, etc